-If you have a command which start servers (for example, Tomcat) you can define the preview URL to access the running server.
-Learn more at server preview URLs.
+For commands used to start servers, define the preview URL to access the running server.
+To learn more, see the Preview URLs section.

-The preview button provides quick access to all the servers that are running in workspace's machines.
+The Preview button provides quick access to all of fthe servers that are running in the machines of the workspace.

-14.11.10.
-Authoring Command Instructions
+14.11.7.
+Authoring command instructions